guMcrey/version-rocket/README.md

 English | [简体中文](./README.zh-CN.md)

 Notify users when a new version of your site is available and prompt them to refresh the page.
-When you finish deploying your app, send a deployment message to Lark Group Chat
+When you finish deploying your app, send a deployment message to Lark or WeCom Group Chat

 ## About